35th Annual Convention

 Lunch between the driving tours will be on your own at Gus’s, a ‘50’s-themed hamburger and frozen custard stand.
 Friday will end back at the hotel with the evening social event, including frozen custard (in place of the standard ice cream), which is being graciously sponsored and served by the Great Lakes Chapter.
 Additionally, there will be an indoor, clean parts and memorabilia swap meet during the social.
 Please be sure to indicate on your registration how many 6-foot tables you expect to use.
 We are also planning to revive the model contest, which can include buildings, cars, etc. that are DeSoto-related, with separate classes for adults and kids – see registration form on page one to sign up!
 Plans are in the works to arrange a few seminars for the adults and a (DeSoto) coloring contest for the kids; more details to come.
 Finally, if there is one thing we can recommend to complete your Friday Wisconsin experience, it will be to go find a local Friday night Fish Fry, which is a very common and popular Friday tradition in Wisconsin.

-On Saturday we will travel about 3 miles down the road to the southeast corner of Calhoun Road and North Avenue, where Brookfield has kindly arranged use of a large grass park with some shade.
+On Saturday we will have the car show at a TBD location with the intention of having shade and grass.
 Food and music will be arranged to be on-site and we have been working with other local (especially Mopar) groups and individuals to bring their old cars to display when they come spectate, which will be a separate area from the DeSoto show.
 In the event of rain or wet ground at the park, we will default to the hotel parking lot.
 As always, we are looking for volunteers to judge.
 If you are interested in judging, please indicate this on the first page of the registration form.
 That said, I would like to encourage everyone to bring their DeSoto in whatever condition it is in and you do not have to have your car judged!
 There is a class specifically for “Diamonds in the Rough” and as long as it can drive onto the show field, we want to see it!
 For any questions specific to the judging process, please contact Chief Judge Mark Kubancik (email@example.com).
 Kids will also have a chance to do their own judging with the Hagerty-sponsored Youth Judging.
 The evening will conclude with a social hour with a cash bar followed by our dinner awards banquet and ceremony.
 A children’s dinner option and pricing will be available.

 Sunday morning will be a farewell breakfast buffet in a private room as a last opportunity to talk with friends, both old and new, before hitting the road home.
 If you wish to participate, please indicate such on the registration form and there is a cost for this.
 Additionally, you are more than welcome to hang around the Milwaukee area and continue sight-seeing a while longer.
 One event I would like to specifically point out that is occurring on that Sunday, August 2, is the Illinois Railway Museum’s HUGE Vintage Transport Extravaganza Show, which is just over the state line in Union, Illinois, about an hour and a half from the hotel.
 Our family goes to this every year we are able to and it is overwhelming how much there is to see and do.
 In addition to a car show that is sorted by each major brand, they also have all their buildings open for display and usually about 5 or so vintage pieces of equipment running, including interurbans, a steam engine or diesel passenger train, and street cars, all included for one very reasonable admission price!
 This is one of my favorite museums by far and could not be any better of an opportunity for train enthusiasts!
 For more information, visit www.irm.org or call 815-923-4391.